The simple act of breathing is full of surprises. For instance, did you know that:

 The benefits of banishing stress

-As well as making us feel tense in rush-hour traffic or during a busy workday, stress can take a long-term toll on your health and well-being.
+As well as making us feel tense in rush-hour traffic or during a busy workday, A Guy’s Guide to Mental Health can take a long-term toll on your health and well-being.
 Reducing it, however, can lower your blood pressure, improve your quality and quantity of sleep, and even help curb nicotine cravings—the list of benefits just keeps going (not for 68 years, but you get the idea… ).